maham1033/Portfolio-Web-Application/README.md

 Contact: Include your contact information, such as email address and phone number.

 Footer: Add a copyright notice and any additional links or information.

+# Project Structure
+The project folder is organized as follows:

+index.html: The main HTML file that structures your portfolio.

+style.css: The CSS file containing styling rules to make your portfolio visually appealing.

+images: To store images used in your portfolio.
+Organize your images here.

+resume/: Store your resume file(s) in this directory.